 In pursuit of the truly unique retail experience, Forrester analyst Brendan Miller says “retailers are attempting to create retail theater” but instead fall short with underutilized props that do little to enhance the in-store buying experience [source].

 With BOPIS, it’s not about over-the-top theatrics, but simply being there for your customers in the most accessible, supportive way possible.
 The data gathered from an online sale can always put the retailer in a better position to better understand their customers’ needs and optimize the pickup experience.

 If you can start doing this, you’re building momentum for future, personalized interactions.

-Toni Thompson is President of Retail Solutions, RRD Marketing Solutions.
+Toni Thompson is President of RRD Signage and Displays.
 Looking for more expertise and foresight?
 We highlight the in-store marketing trends making inroads right now in the brick-and-mortar experience.
 Access our retail trends report here.